Doctor Who Monsters, Aliens and Villains

 The Abominable Snowmen

 History: As one of the Great Old Ones - beings who existed in the universe prior to this one before its destruction and the creation of the current universe, escaping its destruction by temporarily ‘hiding’ in another universe that ended a few seconds later before returning to this one, other examples of this ‘species’ including the Animus and Fenric -, the Great Intelligence possessed significant powers.
 As the military strategist of the Great Old Ones, the Great Intelligence was capable of possessing living creatures and creating elaborate control spheres that could help it to extend and exert its influence over others, experimenting with various stratagems that he had developed considered to see if they would work as he mounted millions of campaigns against inhabited planets.
+However, he appeared to be vulnerable to outside influence; when he initially arrived on Earth, he was stripped of much of his previous power and knowledge after he initially made contact with the mind of a child, requiring regular exposure to other sentient minds to regain full awareness of what he once was.

-During his time in this universe, the Great Intelligence often used robot versions of various animals to secretly mount his campaigns until he was ready to launch his attacks on a large scale.
-When attacking the planet Hiskith, he used the Hisk version of Koala Bears, while on Danos he used domestic animals equivalent to dogs.
-Eventually arriving on Earth, the Great Intelligence possessed the Tibetan lama Padmasambhava while he was travelling on astral plane, subsequently using his control spheres to create robotic duplicates of the Yeti to begin his invasion, controlling them by moving pieces on a chess-like board.
+Once again a discorporate entity, the Great Intelligence drifted for a time until it managed to possess the Tibetan lama Padmasambhava while he was travelling on astral plane.
+With a corporeal host once more, the Intelligence subsequently using his control spheres to create robotic duplicates of the Yeti - most likely reasoning that their mythological power would make it harder for people to fight them while also considering them sturdier than its previous snowmen - to begin his invasion, controlling them by moving pieces on a chess-like board.
 In 1935, the Second Doctor, a friend of the lama's, as well as Edward Travers, a westerner determined to find the Yeti, intervened in the Intelligence’s attempt at world conquest, The Doctor having come to visit his old friend while Travers searched for the original Yeti.
 Despite the Intelligence’s attempt to influence Padmasambhava’s monastery to drive The Doctor away, a subsequent attack on the monastery gave The Doctor the chance to examine the body of a defeated Yeti and deduce its true nature.

 The Web of Fear